 As the distribution of single translation products to more than one destination within the cell is less well understood than targeting to a single compartment, this review will be far from comprehensive, but rather a compilation of a few interesting proteins, for which a role in the nucleus and in the mitochondria has been shown just recently.
 The aim is not to describe the regulation of targeting of these proteins, but rather their function in different organelles.
 The major emphasis will be on proteins newly discovered in the mitochondria, which play a role in regulating the electron transfer chain.
-Mitochondria contain the most reducing compartment, have the highest rate of electron transfer and are highly sensitive to oxidation.
-They are the most redox-active compartment of mammalian cells, accounting for more than 90% of electron transfer to O2 as the terminal electron acceptor.
-Therefore, proteins that have well described functions in other cellular compartments and were recently shown to be involved in the regulation of respiratory chain regulation are in the focus of this review.
-Specifically, we will discuss functions of 4 proteins in compartments, where they had not been suspected before: 1. the Signal Transducer and Activator of Transcription 3 (STAT3), originally described as a transcription factor 2. the most prominent Src kinase family members, Src, Fyn and Yes, which were so far known as plasma membrane-associated molecular effectors of a variety of extracellular stimuli 3. the tyrosine phosphatase Shp-2 previously characterized as a modulator of cytosolic signal transduction involved in cell growth, development, inflammation and chemotaxis and 4.
-Telomerase Reverse Transcriptase (TERT), the key enzyme preventing telomere erosion in the nucleus.
+Mitochondria contain the most reducing compartment, have the highest rate of electron transfer, and are highly sensitive to oxidation.
+They are the most redoxactive compartment of mammalian cells, accounting for more than 90% of electron transfer to O2 as the terminal electron acceptor.
+Therefore, proteins that have well-described functions in other cellular compartments and were recently shown to be involved in the regulation of respiratory chain regulation are in the focus of this review.
+Specifically, we will discuss functions of four proteins in compartments where they had not been suspected before: a) the Signal Transducer and Activator of Transcription 3 (STAT3), originally described as a transcription factor; b) the most prominent Src kinase family members, Src, Fyn, and Yes, which were so far known as plasma membraneassociated molecular effectors of a variety of extracellular stimuli; c) the tyrosine phosphatase Shp-2 previously characterized as a modulator of cytosolic signal transduction involved in cell growth, development, inflammation, and chemotaxis; and d) Telomerase Reverse Transcriptase (TERT), the key enzyme preventing telomere erosion in the nucleus.

-1. Signal Transducer and Activator of Transcription 3 (STAT3)
+1. Signal Transducer and Activator of Transcription 3

-STATs were originally described as key components of a direct signal transduction pathway from the cell surface to the nucleus in response to cytokines and growth factors.
-For a long time the tyrosine phosphorylation of STATs by ligand activated receptors has been thought to be an obligatory requirement for dimerization in an active conformation, nuclear import and transcriptional activation (10,25).
-More recently it has been shown that non-phosphorylated STATs shuttle between the cytoplasm and the nucleus at all times in a constitutive manner and that also these non-phosphorylated STATs can be transcriptionally active, either as homodimers or in a complex with other transcription factors.
-However, these non-phosphorylated STATs regulate a different set of target genes than their phosphorylated counterparts (36,42) (figure 1).
+Signal transducers and activators of transcription (STATs) were originally described as key components of a direct signal transduction pathway from the cell surface to the nucleus in response to cytokines and growth factors.
+For a long time, the tyrosine phosphorylation of STATs by ligand activated receptors was thought to be an obligatory requirement for dimerization in an active conformation, nuclear import, and transcriptional activation (10, 25).
+More recently it has been shown that nonphosphorylated STATs shuttle between the cytoplasm and the nucleus at all times in a constitutive manner and that also these nonphosphorylated STATs can be transcriptionally active, either as homodimers or in a complex with other transcription factors.
+However, these nonphosphorylated STATs regulate a different set of target genes than their phosphorylated counterparts (36, 42) (Fig. 1).